Xylina Spathia: History

-Enas kyklos ston aera was arguably the band’s most creatively divided album, as the contrasting musical directions explored in the previous release became more evident.
-Consequently, energetic and dance-oriented songs like “Ti perimenoun” coexisted with slower, almost whisper-like compositions such as “O navagos”.

-Despite these internal contrasts, the album reflected the band’s most mature period.
-While it may not have matched the cohesiveness and vibrancy of Mia matia san vrohi or the momentum of Xessaloniki, it remained a high-caliber work testament to a group that had refined its sound over the years and, even at the end of its career, remained inventive and unpredictable.

-During the following years (2001–2002), the band continued to perform successful concerts across Greece, introducing new songs to their audiences.
-A sixth member, Nikos Kyriakopoulos, joined the lineup, contributing percussion and backing vocals.
-Although the atmosphere appeared positive and a new creative phase seemed to be emerging, the band’s breakup was approaching.
+During 2001 and 2002, the band continued to perform concerts across Greece, introducing new songs into their setlist.
+During this time, a sixth member, Nikos Kyriakopoulos, joined the lineup, contributing percussion and backing vocals.

-In 2003, the band’s "Live" album was released by Virgin Records.
+In 2003, the band's album Live was released by Virgin Records.
 It featured sixteen tracks recorded during concerts held between February and November 2001, captured by the mobile recording units of Polytropon and Octal One Studios, with Christos Megas, Makis Pelopidas, Kostas Vamvoukas, Argyris Papageorgiou, Giorgos Kazantzis, and Vagelis Kalaras serving as sound engineers.
-All of the songs were drawn from the band’s previous releases, except for one new track, “Grand Hotel.”
+All of the songs were drawn from the band's previous releases, except for one new track, "Grand Hotel".